pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step5.md

 Which should show the output similar to this:

 ```
-✅ Recorded deployment of my-product-api version 27ae6a6 to production environment in the Pact Broker.
+✅ Recorded deployment of pactflow-example-bi-directional-provider-drift version 27ae6a6 to production environment in the Pact Broker.
 ```